-30Under30 Nominee: Rachel Julius
+30Under30 Honouree: Rachel Julius

-Great to hear from Significant Insights Global 30 under 30 nominee Rachel Julius, a Consumer Insights Lead on Under Armour’s Global Consumer Insights team who is experienced in leading qual and quant research across strategy, product, and marketing communications categories.
+Great to hear from Significant Insights Global 30 under 30 honouree Rachel Julius, a Consumer Insights Lead on Under Armour’s Global Consumer Insights team who is experienced in leading qual and quant research across strategy, product, and marketing communications categories.

 So, how did you get into the industry, and take us through how you got to this point?